 Video designer and director Tal Rosner works closely with musicians and theatre makers, combining multiple layers of sound and visuals to create a new language of classical/contemporary video installations and live performances.
-Most recently, Rosner was commissioned to create new visual interpretations for Steve Reich's 1981 minimalist masterpiece Tehillim (Psalms) by London's Barbican Centre and for Olga Neuwirth's Disenchanted Island by IRCAM and Centre Pompidou.
+In 2017, Rosner was commissioned to create new visual interpretations for Steve Reich's 1981 minimalist masterpiece Tehillim (Psalms) by London's Barbican Centre and for Olga Neuwirth's Disenchanted Island by IRCAM and Centre Pompidou.

 Rosner’s other work includes Britten's Four Sea Interludes and Passacaglia (2013-16), commissioned by the New World Symphony, San Francisco Symphony Los Angeles Philharmonic, Philadelphia Orchestra, and BBC Symphony Orchestra; Chronograph (2011), a site-specific digital art mural in collaboration with fellow artist Casey Reas, which inaugurated the New World Symphony building designed by Frank Gehry and has been screened daily on its 7,000-square-foot exterior projection wall ever since; and In Seven Days (Piano Concerto with Moving Image), a collaboration with Thomas Adès, commissioned by the Southbank Centre and the Los Angeles Philharmonic (2008), which was later performed with the New York Philharmonic, Tonhalle Zürich and Cologne Philharmonie.